Indosylvirana temporalis: Description

 Its vomerine teeth are present in two oblique series that extend beyond the level of the hind edge of the choanae.
 Its head is depressed and triangular; the snout is subacuminate and prominent.
 The canthus rostralis is angular and the loreal region is nearly vertical and strongly concave.
 The interorbital space is as broad as the upper eyelid or rather broader in some cases.
 The tympanum is very distinct and is as large as the eye, but sometimes a little smaller.

 The digits are moderate wherein the first extends beyond the second.
 The toes are almost entirely webbed.
 The tips of the fingers and toes are dilated into well-developed disks.
 Its subarticular tubercles are well developed, while the inner metatarsal tubercle is oval and blunt with a small, round, outer metatarsal tubercle and no tarsal fold.
 The tibiotarsal articulation reaches from the nostril to the tip of the snout and sometimes a little beyond it.

 The skin of these frogs is smooth or finely granulate above, with a narrow glandular lateral fold.
 While the dorsal regions are brown coloured, the loreal and temporal regions, and sometimes also the sides of the body are dark brown in colour.
 A white labial band can also be seen.
 Its limbs have dark cross bands.
 The ventral parts are typically white, with the throat and breast more or less speckled with brown spots.
 Males have internal vocal sacs and oval flat glands on the inner side of their arms.
 Males also have a strong pad on the inner side of the first finger, covered during the breeding season with a greyish brown velvet-like horny layer.

 Etymology

 The frogs' common name is derived from the small bronze-coloured strips that appear on either side of the lower jaw, between the snout and the posterior point of the forelimbs, within a week after metamorphosis.
 The species has been referred to by several names, including Hylarana malabarica (incorrectly), Rana flavascens, Rana malabarica, Hylorana malabarica, Hylorana temporalis, Hylorana flavescens, Rana temporalis, Sylvirana temporalis, and Hylarana temporalis.

 Distribution and habitat

 The bronzed frog is found only in Sri Lanka.
-They are chiefly found on edges of rocky streams at low altitude.
+They are chiefly found on the edges of rocky streams at low altitudes.
 They sit exposed on flat rocks and stones, and leap, often to a considerable distance, into the water when disturbed.